As you get older, you find that often the wheat disentangles itself from the chaff and comes out to meet you.

 In a speed-of-light review of my life, I offered this response:The three foundational pillars that continue to form the person that I am and the person I hope to be are:

-(1) a strong belief that God exists, God loves me and a compassion for others.
+(1) a strong belief that a loving God exists and has instilled in me a compassion for others.
 (2) a culture that believes in the strength of family and generational traditions.
 (3) a thirst for knowledge from enlightened minds.

 Then I was asked, "How do they all interplay?"